-Recertification for Certified Kinship/Relative and Resource Caregivers
+Recertification for Certified Kinship/Relative Caregivers and Resource Parents

-The Home Finding Specialist will complete a new Kinship/Relative Safety Screen with certified kinship/relative and resource caregivers for recertification requirements.
-Each certified kinship/relative and resource caregiver will undergo recertification every three years, as required by W. Va.
+The Home Finding Specialist will complete a new Kinship/Relative Safety Screen with certified kinship/relative caregivers and resource parents for recertification requirements.
+Each certified kinship/relative caregiver and resource parent will undergo recertification every three years, as required by W. Va.
 Code §49-2-708.
-As well the database CPS/APS record check must be completed as part of the recertification as well.
+The database CPS/APS record check must be completed as part of the recertification as well.
 Child placing agencies and the Department can request at any time a new background check to be completed.
 However, WV CARES only updates fingerprinting every five years as the "rap back" capability is utilized on a regular basis to determine new criminal charges or convictions.